The existential threat from payment tech trends

 When in Rome

 To some extent, the way we like to pay is a cultural thing and digital payments have shown different rates of uptake worldwide.
-The Germans and the Japanese are among the most sceptical, seemingly suspicious of moving through the world cashlessly or leaving a digital trail of all their spending habits.
+The payment trends of the Germans and the Japanese are among the most sceptical, seemingly suspicious of moving through the world cashlessly or leaving a digital trail of all their spending habits.

 We Brits, on the other hand, are happier to tap for anything – a bottle of water here, a newspaper there – without much consideration, perhaps because we’re already one of the most surveilled societies in the west.
 The adoption of contactless by Transport for London in 2014 helped speed the broader take-up of tap payments, along with a wider range of affordable EPOS providers making tap-and-go feasible, even for the smallest vendors.
 A third of the UK population and a half of millennials now say they barely ever use cash.

 In South Korea, only about 20% of transactions are currently made in cash.
 But winning the race to cashlessness are the Swedes.
-The Royal Institute of Technology in Stockholm predicts that the country could abandon physical money within the next 5 years.
+The Royal Institute of Technology in Stockholm predicts the payment trends.
+It predicts that the country could abandon physical money within the next 5 years.
 (Only 13% of payments are in cash now.)